 Student ID Card Collection Dates - General Notes

-- 1st Year undergraduate are distributed during Orientation, schedule will be available in August 2018
+- 1st Year undergraduate are distributed during Orientation, click here for schedule

 - Adult Education ID cards are distributed at Orientation / Opening Lectures - click here for CALPD website

 - International Student ID cards ( 1OA1 / 1EM1) are distributed at International / Visiting Student Orientation.

 What is the student ID Card for?